 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE

 6.1.1.
 Mentioned the following issues G. Viljoen Wolvenfontein JvdM commented that access between the Mokolo Dam and Wolvenfontein Reservoirs will

-Mentioned the following issues regarding the proposed pipeline route: Indicated that the proposed pipeline route runs along the side of a very steep hill.
-Next to the steep hill is a one lane access road to the Mokolo Dam and next to the narrow road is a valley; There are exiting power lines and telephone lines located on the side of the steep hill; Mentioned that a large cut into the hill would be required to create a levelled working surface for the pipeline construction; Mentioned that the narrow one lane access road the Mokolo Dam is the only access road.
-Mentioned that there are maintenance teams permanently living on the dam site, and that their only access Mentioned that their kids must be taken to -
+regarding the proposed pipeline (Farms: Meeting(22 June be maintained during construction and that the road will not be closed for excessive periods

+route: Witbank 647 2009) of time.
+Were required, the access road will be widened to allow passing of traffic to and

+Indicated that the proposed LQ and , from Mokolo Dam.

+pipeline route runs along the side Wolvenfontein

+of a very steep hill.
+Next to the 645 LQ Alternative B incorporated into EIA process following recommendations from Mr. Viljoen.

+steep hill is a one lane access Identified by relevant specialists as preferred route.
+This stays clear of the existing road in

+road to the Mokolo Dam and next the steep narrow sections, which addresses the concerns raised.

+to the narrow road is a valley; ,

+There are exiting power lines and

+telephone lines located on the

+side of the steep hill;

+Mentioned that a large cut into the

+hill would be required to create a

+levelled working surface for the

+pipeline construction;

+Mentioned that the narrow one

+lane access road the Mokolo Dam

+is the only access road.

+Mentioned that there are

+maintenance teams permanently

+living on the dam site, and that

+their only access road would be

+cut off should this road be used for

 construction purposes.
 Mentioned

+that their kids must be taken to

+school and that access to the Dam

 should be available at all times

 should a pump break, etc.

 Also mentioned that there are farm

 labourers who make use of this road

 to get access to the bottom section of

 the farm.
 Expressed concern with

-1 regards to the blockage of the road
+regards to the blockage of the road

-should there be an emergency (e.g.